-All AVODAH kitchens are kosher at the time of move in.
+All kitchens in our houses are kosher at the time of move-in.
 As the year progresses, each household negotiates the standards of kashrut (Jewish dietary law) the members of the community wish to maintain.

-AVODAH Corps members create a pluralistic “Community Shabbat” at least once a month.
-In many AVODAH houses, Corps members choose to celebrate together more frequently.
+AVODAH Corps Members create a pluralistic “Community Shabbat” at least once a month.
+In many houses, Corps Members choose to celebrate together more frequently.

-Do I have to be Jewish to participate in AVODAH?
+Do I have to be Jewish to be a Corps Member?

-No, you do not need to be Jewish to participate in AVODAH.
-It is important to know that a large part of the AVODAH program is based on the interplay between Judaism and social justice, and creating a Jewish community.
-We do ask that all Corps members have the ability and interest to live and learn in an environment that is structured around a Jewish lifestyle, regardless of an individual's faith.
+No, you do not need to be Jewish to join the Jewish Service Corps.
+It is important to know that a large part of the program is based on the interplay between Judaism and social justice, and creating a Jewish community.
+We do ask that all Corps Members have the ability and interest to live and learn in an environment that is structured around a Jewish lifestyle, regardless of individual faith.

 Will my house be in a safe neighborhood?

-Can I take on other work while I am in AVODAH?
+Can I take on other work while I am a Corps Member?